OSCE secretary general Helga Schmid — a skilled negotiator | DW | 04.12.2020

-EU diplomat Helga Schmid is the new secretary-general of the Organization for Security and Co-operation.
-She has a record of negotiating behind the scenes and has been praised for her perseverance and sharp instincts.
+EU diplomat Helga Schmid is the new secretary-general of the Organization for Security and Co-operation in Europe.
+She has a record of negotiating behind the scenes, aswell as her perseverance and sharp instincts.

 Helga Schmid is not well known in Germany.
 The 59-year-old career diplomat spent the last four years in Brussels as the influential secretary-general of the European External Action Service, the EEAS.